7 Amazing Glass Igloos in Finland (Lapland and Beyond)

 Location: Levi, Lapland

-Levin Iglut Golden Crown is located at the top of a hill, about 340 meters high nearby the Levi ski resort.
+Levin Iglut Golden Crown is one of the most famous glass igloos in Lapland.
+This resort is located at the top of a hill, about 340 meters high nearby the Levi ski resort.
 It is about 10 kilometres from the town of Levi, and about 170 kilometres north of the arctic circle.

 Throughout the winter the northern lights and the ski fields are the most popular activities around Levi.
 The chances of seeing the northern lights here are quite high as it is located quite far north.
 The Ounaskievari Reindeer Farm is also located nearby in case you wanted to see and feed the reindeer, or even hop on the back of a reindeer sled.
 Who wouldn’t?